astronomer/astronomer-cosmos/docs/getting_started/astro.rst

     )

 .. note::
-   In some cases, especially in projects containing a large number of DAGs, you might run into an error saying ``<> is not a valid ResourceType``.
+   In some cases, especially in larger dbt projects, you might run into a ``DagBag import timeout`` error.
-   The recommended solution is to use the Cosmos manifest parsing method `dbt_manifest <https://astronomer.github.io/astronomer-cosmos/configuration/parsing-methods.html#dbt-manifest>`_.
-   Alternatively, the error can be resolved by increasing the value of the Airflow configuration `core.dagbag_import_timeout <https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dagbag-import-timeout>`_.
+   This error can be resolved by increasing the value of the Airflow configuration `core.dagbag_import_timeout <https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dagbag-import-timeout>`_.

 Start your project
 ~~~~~~~~~~~~~~~~~~